andrewt0301/hse-acos-course/docs/part1ca/03_CPU/lecture.md

 #### Notes

-What is an _integer overlow_?
-This is a situation when an arithmetic operation produces a value that is outside of the range that can be represented with a given number of bits.
+What is an _integer overflow_?
+This is a situation when an arithmetic operation produces a value that is outside the range that can be represented with a given number of bits.
 This value is truncated, which gives a mathematically incorrect result.

 Let us consider how such a situation can happen when we add two 4-bit values.